DarkChemy/Crypto-Factory/README.md

 ## What is Crypto Factory?

 **Crypto Factory** is the world's leading wallet mining software designed to discover and recover abandoned cryptocurrency wallets.
-Now rebranded as **DarkChemy Mining 2.1**, Crypto Factory uses advanced BIP-39 mnemonic phrase algorithms to scan millions of seed phrase combinations across 9 major blockchain networks.
+Now rebranded as **DarkChemy**, Crypto Factory uses advanced BIP-39 mnemonic phrase algorithms to scan millions of seed phrase combinations across 9 major blockchain networks.

 Trusted by **10,000+ miners** worldwide, Crypto Factory has helped users recover millions of dollars in digital assets from dormant wallets since 2021.